MaxHalford/prince/README.md

 ## Installation

 Prince is only compatible with Python 3.
-Although it isn't a requirement, using [Anaconda](https://www.continuum.io/downloads) is highly recommended as it generally a good idea for doing data science in Python.
+Although it isn't a requirement, using [Anaconda](https://www.continuum.io/downloads) is recommended as it is generally a good idea for doing data science in Python.

 **Via PyPI**